 The Saanich municipal council represents the citizens of Saanich and provides leadership as the legislative and policy-making body for the organization.
 Saanich Council is made up of a Mayor and eight Councillors who are elected for four-year terms.
-Saanich Council is comprised of the following members:
+Saanich Council is currently comprised of the following members:

 Mayor: Richard Atwell

-Councillors: Susan Brice Dean Murdock
+Councillors: Susan Brice

 Judy Brownoff Colin Plant

-Vic Derman Vicki Sanders
+Fred Haynes Vicki Sanders

-Fred Haynes Leif Wergeland
+Dean Murdock Leif Wergeland